Bills of mortality: History

 Deaths attributed to plague recorded in the weekly Bills of Mortality, 1639–1647.
 A significant annual peak during the warmer months of the year is evident.

 The bills were produced intermittently in the several parishes of the City of London during outbreaks of plague.
 The first Bill is believed to date from November 1532.
 The first regular weekly collection and publishing of the number of burials in the parishes of London began on 21 December 1592 and continued until 18 December 1595.
+None of these original bills survive.
 The practice was abandoned and then revived on 21 December 1603 when there was another outbreak of plague.
 In 1611 the duty to produce the bills was imposed on the members of the Worshipful Company of Parish Clerks by a charter granted by James I. Annual returns were made on 21 December (the feast of St Thomas), to coincide with the city calendar.
 New charters were granted by Charles I in 1636 and 1639.
 The bills covered 129 parishes at the granting of the 1639 charter.

 By 1570, the bills included baptisms; in 1629 the cause of death was given, and in December 1727 the age at death.

 In 1632, the Clerks were asked to identify five different infectious diseases caused by human-to-human transmission: tuberculosis, smallpox, measles, French pox, and plague.

 In 1819 the bills ceased to be published under the authority of the Corporation of London, coming directly from the Worshipful Company of Parish Clerks.
 The clerk of St George Hanover Square ceased to provide returns from 1823.
 From then until 1858 the practice of producing bills of mortality was in decline, as parishes ceased to provide returns to the Worshipful Company of Parish Clerks.
 The last surviving bill of mortality is believed to be from 28 September 1858.